AdamRisberg/react-image-magnifiers/README.md

 **shadowColor:** Sets the color of the box shadow around the small preview image.
 Accepts any valid CSS color.
 Type: string, Default: "rgba(0,0,0,.4)".

+_Note: onZoomStart and onZoomEnd behaves differently with PictureInPictureMagnifier.
+Because this component is always displaying the zoom image, these callbacks will be executed when the user starts or ends interacting with the small navigation image._

 ## SideBySideMagnifier Props

 **alwaysInPlace:** Activate in place mode, which displays the zoomed image in the same place instead of to the side.
 By default, the component goes into this mode automatically whenever there isn't enough room to display the zoomed image alongside.
 Type: boolean, Default: false.